-Lila Tristram is a singer-songwriter and multi-instrumentalist based in East London.
+Lila Tristram is a musician and writer based in London.

 Over the course of 2020 she released her debut EP, Our Friends pt.
 I, followed by its sister EP Our Friends pt.
 II.
 Characterised by melancholic fingerpicking, warm and intimate vocal harmonies, a weaving of bucolic British landscapes, Nordic influences and lunar overtones, the songs which define Lila Tristram's emergence are a journey to the depths of human longing and belonging.